mahmoudai1/No-Sleep/README.md

 • May use ImageStreaming technique rather than capture an image every few seconds.

-# IX.
-Known Issues:
+# Known Issues:
 • If the driver is wearing a glass, Rekognition will always detect his eyes as open even if they are closed.

-# X. Screenshot of the Application:
+# Screenshot of the Application:
 <img width="400" alt="Screenshot of the Application" src="https://user-images.githubusercontent.com/66283081/119617836-7fe72980-be02-11eb-92fc-021097222494.PNG">